Berulacks/git-jira-issue-selector/README.md

 The program stores all configuration and cache files in `$HOME/.config/jira_issue_selector`.
 Cache files are updated every time the user invokes the script with the `-u` flag, updates a configuration file, or the time specified in the `Refresh Interval` field from a configuration file has passed since the program was last run.

+When creating new branches in a project you might not want to fill in the local config every time; in this case use the `git jira config copy` command to enter an interactive selection UI to copy/use an older config from another branch (or even project)

 _NB:_ Configuration files are loaded in the following order: `Global -> Local -> Additional config specified by the user`

 ## Usage: